 How Zero Trust Can Protect You from Lateral Movement Attacks?

-What is Lateral movement?
+What is the Lateral Movement?

 1. MicroSegmentation